esteil/atvfiles/trunk/README.txt

 == Plans ==
 * (0.4) Use the proper player for music files
 * (0.4) Support running an external editor (i.e. VLC) for specific file extensions
+* Minimize delays on opening directories
-* Use media parades for folders without explicit cover art?
+* Use media parades for folders without explicit cover art
 * Read ID3 and similar tags

 == License ==